My favourite things to do in Belem, Lisbon:

 The monastery is also Vasco de Gama’s final resting place.
 He was the first European to sail to India.
 Before him, many including Christopher Columbus tried in futile.
 The monastery is a commemoration to his voyage to India.
 It is here, Vasco da Gama and his crew spent their last night in prayers before setting off on their expedition to India.

 The Manueline style is unique to Portugal, and it is my new favourite architecture style.
 As part of its ornamentation, it incorporates maritime elements such as seashells, pearls, sea monsters, coral, and seaweed.
-It also uses elements used on ships such as coiled ropes, anchor chains, and spheres, along with elements from newly discovered lands such as India among others.
+It also uses elements used on ships such as coiled ropes, anchor chains, and spheres, along with elements from newly discovered lands such as India, Japan and Brazil among others.

 Unfortunately, the 1755 Lisbon earthquake, considered one of the deadliest earthquakes in history, destroyed much of Manueline architecture.